actions-marketplace-validations/haveyoudebuggedit_gotestfmt-action/README.md

 # gotestfmt: go test output for humans

-**⚠️ Please switch to GoTestTools/gotestfmt-action.
-This repository will be deleted on January 1, 2023. ⚠️**
+> ⚠️ **Action required:** gotestfmt has moved to the `GoTestTools` organization and you need to update your references.
+Please see the [announcement](https://github.com/GoTestTools/gotestfmt/discussions/46).
+This repository will be deleted on January 1, 2023.

 This action uses [gotestfmt](https://github.com/GoTestTools/gotestfmt) to create a beautifully formatted test output in GitHub Actions.